garcios/asset-trak-portfolio/transaction-service/README.md

 # Transaction service

 ## Transaction Ingestor
-This program is ingesting data from excel file with the format:
+This program is ingesting data from Excel file with the following format:

 ![transaction-excel.png](transaction-excel.png)